SaaS subscription lifecycle management

 You're eligible for a full refund if you cancel your SaaS subscription within 72 hours from purchase.
 Refunds aren't available for subscriptions canceled after the time period above.
 Billing based on consumption after a SaaS account has been configured is also not eligible for a refund.

-Additionally, 2-year and 3-year plans with pending payments aren't eligible for cancellation after the standard 72-hour cancellation policy has passed.
-Cancellation isn't possible until the current billing term is complete because there are future payments due with multiyear SaaS subscriptions.
-To request a cancellation of a 2-year or 3-year plan beyond the standard 72-hour cancellation period, contact Marketplace support.
+Additionally, SaaS subscriptions with pending future payments aren't eligible for cancellation after the standard 72-hour cancellation period has passed.
+Cancellation for such subscriptions isn't possible until the current billing term is over, and all pending payments are complete.
+To request a cancellation of such long-term SaaS subscriptions beyond the standard 72-hour cancellation period, you must contact Marketplace support.

 Delete subscription